 Area of field and seed peas harvested in New Zealand

-By territorial authority, year ended June 2017, hectares harvested
+By region, year ended June 2017, hectares harvested

 Farm: For the purposes of this census a farm is one or more blocks of land, managed as a single operation, that is engaged in agricultural activity.
 This includes farming of livestock, horticulture, viticulture, nurseries, forestry, growing grain and seed crops, and land that could be used for these purposes.